wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-compliance-retention-issues/includes/4-manage-item-deletion.md

 ## Search for and delete messages from all mailboxes

-Ordinarily, users are in charge of deleting items from their mailbox and administrators are not involved.
+Ordinarily, users are in charge of deleting items from their mailbox and administrators aren't involved.
 However, in certain situations, administrators may want to search all mailboxes for specific messages and delete them.
 These situations include:

 - Messages have been received that contain dangerous attachments.
 - Phishing messages have been received and reached users' inboxes.